 Citi® Double Cash Card – 18 month BT offer- This cash back rewards credit card will earn you 1% cash back on purchases, and an additional 1% cash back when you pay your monthly credit card bill.
 So you basically earn 1% cash back twice, which is why this card made the list.
 In addition to the rewards program, this credit card does not come with an annual fee and has an intro 0% APR for the first 18 months on balance transfers.

 Capital One® Quicksilver® Cash Rewards Credit Card- This is a credit card that every cardholder can fall in love with.
-Not only does this card earn 1.5% cash back rewards every day, but also comes with features like $0 Fraud Liability, an extended warranty program, no annual fee, and 0% intro APR for 9 months.
+Not only does this card earn 1.5% Cash Back on every purchase, every day, but also comes with features like $0 Fraud Liability, an extended warranty program, $0 annual fee, APR of 0% intro on purchases for 9 months and 0% intro on balance transfers for 9 months.

 * Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.